 Bonampak, which means "painted walls" in Mayan, is renowned for its courtly murals of Mayan life.
 The settlement was built on the banks of the Río Lacanjá in the 7th and 8th centuries and was uncovered in 1946.
 Explorer Jacques Soustelle called it "a pictorial encyclopedia of a Maya city."
-In remarkable tones of blue, red, green, and yellow, the scenes in the three rooms of the fascinating Templo de las Pinturas recount such subjects as life at court and the aftermath of battle.
+In remarkable tones of blue, red, green, and yellow, the scenes in the three rooms of the fascinating Templo de las Pinturas recount such subjects as life at court and the aftermath

 Wear sturdy shoes and bring insect repellent, good sunglasses, and a hat.
 Note that only four visitors are allowed in each room of the Templo de las Pinturas at a time, and you can't use a flash.